Learn Italian at Il Sasso Italian Language School

 Cultural Immersion Opportunities near Montepulciano, Italy

 Cycling: Close to Montepulciano is Pienza, known for pecorino (sheep) cheese and honey.
-You will also find a locally owned bike touring company, a member of Sustainable Travel International.
+You will also find a locally owned bike touring company, a member of the Adventure Travel Association.

-Festivals: When you’re in Tuscany, whether it’s truffles, fried rice cakes, or flowers, there’s always a reason for a festival.
+Festivals: When you’re in Tuscany, whether it’s truffles, fried rice cakes, or flowers, there’s always a reason for one of the many festivals of Tuscany.

 Markets: What better way to immerse yourself in the everyday life of villagers while supporting local contadini (farmers) than to spend time in local markets.
 Il Sasso takes students to the Thursday market in Montepulciano as part of class time.